Anxiety symptoms are on the rise. Studies show more people than ever are anxious.

 Plus anxiety isn’t just for adults.

 Children everywhere are dealing with anxiety.
 The media even called today’s millennials “The Anxious Generation.”

 I’m determined to offer tools to help people relax – which is why I created my video course The Anxiety Cure.

 I also connected with Everyday Health – to learn more about anxiety symptoms, causes and treatments.

-Anxiety is a feeling of nervousness, unease, or worry that typically occurs in the absence of an imminent threat.
+Anxiety is a feeling of nervousness, unease, or worry.

 It differs from fear, which is the body’s natural response to immediate danger.